 First-year, transfer, and currently enrolled Barry University students who are in need of these special services are welcome to apply.
 Students admitted to the CAL Program are expected to meet the requirements of the University and their specific degree programs.

-Students are admitted to the CAL Program on a case-by-case basis upon the recommendation of the Program Director and the Office of Admission.

-Admission into the CAL Program will be determined by a review of:

-- standardized test scores;

-- high school or college transcripts;

-- psychoeducational test results;
+Students are admitted to the CAL Program on a case-by-case basis upon the recommendation of the Program Director and the Division of Enrollment Services.
+Admission into the CAL Program will be determined by a review of standardized test scores; high school or college transcripts; current psychoeducational test results; IEP; additional diagnostic or medical reports; an essay; a letter of recommendation; and a personal interview with the Program Director.

-- current IEP;

-- additional diagnostic, medical, or educational reports;

-- an essay;

-- letters from teachers and counselors; and

-- a personal interview with the Program Director.